maheera421/Hangman/README.md

 • The Hangman figure is visually represented as ASCII art at different stages based on the number of remaining lives.

-# Note:

-The hangman_words and hangman_art modules are kept private but can be accessed upon request.
-This will help you understand the dependencies of the code, in comprehending what external resources or components the code relies on.